Floating-Point Usage on GitHub: A Large-Scale Study of Statically Typed Languages: Introduction

-While hand-picking benchmarks can be helpful to demonstrate particular features and issues, it is unclear how they generalize to ``real-world'' code.
-To the best of our knowledge, no large-scale code study has investigated how representative the currently used benchmarks are of ``real-world'' usage, \eg{} in terms of size, operations performed, or frequency of library function usage.
-Neither do we know how widely used floating-point arithmetic really is.
+While hand-picked benchmarks can be helpful to demonstrate particular features and issues, it is unclear how they generalise to ``real-world'' code.
+To the best of our knowledge, no large-scale code study has investigated how representative the currently used floating-point benchmarks are of ``real-world'' usage, \eg{} in terms of size, operations performed, or frequency of library function usage.
+Neither do we know how prevalent the use of floating-point arithmetic is in modern software.

-While real-world floating-point usage is largely anecdotal, the difficulty in developing automated reasoning techniques for floating-point arithmetic is well documented.
+While real-world floating-point usage is anecdotal, the difficulty in developing automated reasoning techniques for floating-point arithmetic is well documented.
 For example, static analysis techniques bounding worst-case rounding errors~\cite{titoloRigorousFloatingPointRoundOff2025,darulovaDaisyFrameworkAnalysis2018,solovyevRigorousEstimationFloatingPoint2018} are limited to small programs (mostly individual functions) and have no or limited support for common program constructs such as conditionals and loops.
-This is also reflected in the standard benchmark set used in this domain~\cite{damoucheStandardBenchmarkFormat2017}.
-Dynamic approaches aiming to identify specific inputs that induce large rounding errors~\cite{guoGenerationErrorInducingInputs2020,zouDetectingFloatingpointErrors2019}, or for repairing such errors~\cite{zouRepairSynthesisFloatingPrograms2022} are evaluated on different, hand-picked sets of benchmarks, most of which are typically small (\eg{} individual functions).
-In summary, the current benchmarks used align with the current capabilities of the tools, but it is unclear to what extent they align with actual users' expectations.
+This is also reflected in the standard benchmark set~\cite{damoucheStandardBenchmarkFormat2017} used in this domain.
+Dynamic approaches aiming to identify specific inputs that induce large rounding errors~\cite{guoEfficientGenerationErrorinducing2020,zouDetectingFloatingpointErrors2019}, or for repairing such errors~\cite{zouOraclefreeRepairSynthesis2022,panchekhaAutomaticallyImprovingAccuracy2015} are evaluated on different, hand-picked sets of benchmarks, most of which are typically small (\eg{} individual functions).
+In summary, the current benchmarks used align with the current capabilities of the tools, but it is unclear to what extent they align with actual users' expectations in terms of the code they want the tools to reason about.
+While community benchmarks are a great way of focusing research, unless the benchmarks are ``relevant'', they may end up directing research in the wrong direction.